 I’ve never really found the appeal of S&M personally.
 I’ve had guys try to spank me… Ummmm… no thank you!
 I had one guy ask me to call him “Daddy”… yeah, not so much.
 I’ve had my had shoved onto a penis to hard that I nearly gagged… haven’t we all?
 I’ve even had a few guys who like to do it in the pooper… Mmmm… not my favorite.
 I mean, I’ll do it for the pleasure of my partner, but its not my GO TO.
 And, it’s definitely NOT for MY pleasure.
 None of these rank anywhere close to having your hair pulled so hard that you think your scalp is being ripped off.

 So, was he just into S&M?
-Not that I am aware of… but his first wife and I never really hit it off so I never had a chance to ask her.
-And his third wife… well, she and I haven’t spoken since just a few weeks after his funeral and I didn’t get the impression that she wanted to share those details with me in between the “fucking bitches” and “Evil cunts” that she was hurling at me.
+Not that I am aware of… his first wife and I never really hit it off so I didn’t ask her.
+His third wife… well, she and I haven’t spoken since just a few weeks after his funeral and I didn’t get the impression that she wanted to share those details with me in between the “fucking bitches” and “Evil cunts” that she was hurling at me.

 No, I didn’t kill him.
 If I knew then what I know now, I probably would have.
 Again, a story for later.
 Suffice it to say that he killed himself.
 But… he blamed ME for it.
 Yup… he even wrote me a letter: